-CRA qualifying contributions increased slightly in 2023, as did overall bank contributions, reflective of an increase in bank earnings.
+CRA qualifying contributions decreased slightly in 2023 but remained a substantial portion of total community contributions.
 2023 highlights included new contributions to the Food Bank Delaware, Reach Riverside, Southbridge Community Services, Springboard Collaborative, Westside New Beginnings, and the Wilmington Metropolitan Urban League.